ChilledFerrum/ChilledFerrum/README.md

 ### About me:
 I am majoring in computer science and studying in the University of Ioannina.
 I am currently developing my skills in Data analysis, Computer Vision and Neural Networks.
 <br/><br/>

+### About this GitHub page:
+My GitHub page operates as a public introductory about my skills and projects.
+In this page I will be sharing some of my projects that I have created through out the time that I find to be interesting.

 **Programming Languages:**
 <!--  - <img src="https://github.com/ChilledFerrum/ChilledFerrum/blob/efa6c805340d33a03c2c8e8332661fb919610e2e/style/Python.png" width="25" height="25" position="relative"> -->
  - C++ (Advanced)